 Treatment for Children, Adolescents and Young Adults

-Family Based Therapy (FBT), also known as the Maudsley Approach, is the leading evidence based treatment for eating disorders in adolescents and children.
-Studies of FBT for anorexia nervosa have demonstrated that approximately two thirds of adolescent anorexia nervosa patients are recovered at the end of FBT while 75–90 percent are fully recovered at their five-year follow-up.
+Family Based Treatment (FBT), also known as the Maudsley Approach, is the leading evidence based treatment for eating disorders in adolescents and children.
 FBT has also shown efficacy for bulimia nervosa.
 In FBT, the parents are considered to be the best resource for their child’s recovery.
 Parents play an active and positive role in order to help their child to:

 - Return to a healthy weight and growth pattern